mahakal001/bashScripts/tmux/README.md

 	                   |_|_|

             Isn't the above ascii art simple and sexy ?
 I really enjoyed building them.
+            ( Due to some formatting issues the above ascii designs looks in their desired format only in raw file. )

 # Future:
         Its been a while with tmux.As my experince will grow i will enhance the efficiency,securtiy,features of this script.